-- 6. Develop and implement a framework for the Service to analyze and publicly report on the race-based data that is collected.
-This framework must enable the Service to, on a qualitative and quantitative basis: - a. conduct its own analysis of the data, and, where possible, develop an approach that permits an intersectional analysis of various factors (e.g. in addition to race, age, gender identity, etc.); - b. incorporate relevant contextual information in its analysis, such as demographic and census information, deployment information, etc.; - c. develop and identify appropriate comparators or benchmarks that are relevant to the police interaction at issue, can assist in objectively identifying bias, and can be applied in the analysis and public reporting of the data collected; - d. identify any trends identified; - e. identify any racial disproportionalities or racial disparities identified; - f. assess the community safety outcome(s) of the interaction the data is collected in relation to that is, whether the community safety objective(s) sought to be achieved by the policing interaction were accomplished; - g. evaluate compliance with this Policy and the procedure(s); - h. comment on training needs and opportunities identified through analysis; - i. identify possible key performance indicators that can be applied to monitor the appropriateness and effectiveness of the police interaction at issue; - j. create Action Plans to address any issues that arise from the Service's findings, as well as the ongoing monitoring and implementation of any Actions Plans, the tracking of progress in the implementation of the Action Plans, and the evaluation of outcomes related to this implementation; and, - k. regularly and meaningfully consult with Community Advisory Working Group concerning the matters listed in a. j., above, to ensure its perspectives are incorporated into the Service's analysis, reporting and development of Action Plans; - 7.
-Ensure the framework developed by the Service also includes the development of reports to be submitted to the Board on an annual basis concerning the items listed in paragraph 6, above, in a form appropriate for publication;
+- a. conduct its own analysis of the data, and, where possible, develop an approach that permits an intersectional analysis of various factors (e.g. in addition to race, age, gender identity, etc.); - b. incorporate relevant contextual information in its analysis, such as demographic and census information, deployment information, etc.; - c. develop and identify appropriate benchmarks that are relevant to the police interaction at issue, can assist in objectively identifying bias, and can be applied in the analysis and public reporting of the data collected; - d. identify any trends identified; - e. apply key performance indicators that assist in assessing whether racial disproportionalities or racial disparities in the data collected exist; - f. assess the community safety outcome(s) of the interaction the data is collected in relation to that is, whether the community safety objective(s) sought to be achieved by the policing interaction were accomplished3; - g. evaluate compliance with this Policy and the procedure(s); - h. comment on training needs and opportunities identified through analysis; - i. identify possible key performance indicators that can be applied to monitor the appropriateness and effectiveness of the police interaction at issue; - j. create Action Plans4 to address any issues that arise from the Service's findings, as well as the ongoing monitoring and implementation of any Actions Plans, the tracking of progress in the implementation of the Action Plans, and the evaluation of outcomes related to this implementation; and, - k. regularly and meaningfully consult with Community Advisory Working Group concerning the matters listed in a. j., above, to ensure its perspectives are incorporated into the Service's analysis, reporting and development of Action Plans; - 7.
+Ensure the framework developed by the Service also includes the development of reports to be submitted to the Board on an annual basis concerning the items listed in paragraph 6, above, in a form appropriate for publication; - 8.
+In consultation with the Board, enter into an ongoing partnership with an independent academic or other organization ("the independent organization") for the purpose of that organization: - a. conducting its own analysis of de-identified race-based data collected by the Service;

-For example, where police use of force is being examined, the community safety outcomes would include analyzing whether: (i) the police use of force in a particular situation was justified by law, policy and procedure, (ii) resulted in addressing the particular threat the use of force was meant to neutralize, and (iii) an arrest or other enforcement response occurred as a result of the use of force interaction (e.g. mental health apprehension, etc.).
+3 For example, where police use of force is being examined, the community safety outcomes would include analyzing whether: (i) the police use of force in a particular situation was justified by law, policy and procedure, (ii) resulted in addressing the particular threat the use of force was meant to neutralize, and (iii) an arrest or other enforcement response occurred as a result of the use of force interaction (e.g. mental health apprehension, etc.).

-&lt;sup>4 Action Plans are defined as evidence-based approaches that seek to remove systemic barriers and advance racial equity in the context of the Service's delivery of policing services to members of the public, built on a commitment of continuous improvement.
+4 Action Plans are defined as evidence-based approaches that seek to remove systemic barriers and advance racial equity in the context of the Service's delivery of policing services to members of the public, built on a commitment of continuous improvement.